Prepare for the Spatial Reasoning Test

 What Is a Spatial Reasoning Test?

-What Skills Do These Tests Measure?
+What Skills Do Spatial Reasoning Tests Measure?

-3. Mental Folding – This is the complex spatial visualization ability that involves the folding of 2D pattern or material into 3D objects and representations.
-This ability can been seen in Understanding Patterns type questions.
+3. Mental FoldingThis type of spatial reasoning involves complex spatial visualization, which involves folding 2D patterns or materials into 3D objects and representations.
+This ability can be seen in Understanding patterns-type questions.

-Types of Spatial Ability Test Questions
+Spatial Reasoning Test Questions

 This section asks test takers to locate points and routes of specific locations on floor plans, maps, or pictures.
 These types are questions are usually found on firefighter or police officer exams.
 During the test, it may be required to memorize the image, after which questions will be asked based on the image.